PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCasesDetailed.md

 The goal of this use case is to write Python functions for the group fairness metrics.
 To pass the unit tests, you need to write a separate Python function for each of the group fairness metrics.
 The output of the functions should formatted as a list of values.
 Follow these steps to complete the use case:

-1. In order to set up the group fairness metrics and evaluate the fairness of the binary classification model, you have to load the confusion matrices for the protected/sensitive attribute test sets (e.g., privileged: 'Male', unprivileged: 'Female') into the group fairness metrics.
+1. In order to set up the group fairness metrics and evaluate the fairness of the binary classification model, you have to load the confusion matrices for the protected/sensitive attribute test sets (e.g., privileged: 'Female', unprivileged: 'Male') into the group fairness metrics.
+In addition, the unfavorable/negative prediction is 'dusting_no', and the favorable/positive prediction is 'dusting_yes'.

 :bell: Use the helper function ```load_confusion_matrices():``` to load the confusion matrices for the protected/sensitive attribute test sets.